revature-scalawags/NickProject0/Readme.md

 1. Navigate to OWSTATS folder and run the command:
 >sbt run
 2. Input information into the terminal as directed by the program.
+# Known Issues
+If user types their input too quickly after being prompted, not all keystrokes will register.
+This causes it to seem like a valid input was invalid from the user's perspective.
+Trying the same input again works without problem.